 So, the next time you hear someone say, “But what about the startup surge?”—you’ll know the facts.
 It’s time to stop worrying about myths and start focusing on the real savings waiting for you.
 Turn it off, unplug it, and watch the benefits add up!

-Research shows that the energy used during the startup of appliances like refrigerators is tiny compared to the savings achieved by turning them off during vacations or long absences.
+Recent studies on appliance energy consumption show that the energy used during the startup of appliances like refrigerators is tiny compared to the savings achieved by turning them off during vacations or long absences.
 Similarly, experts confirm that the energy required to start devices like computers and TVs is negligible when compared to the energy wasted by leaving them on continuously.
-Organizations like Energy Star strongly advocate for turning off unused appliances, emphasizing that startup surges are not a significant concern and that the energy saved by powering down devices far outweighs any minimal startup costs.
-These findings highlight the importance of turning off appliances to conserve energy, reduce costs, and minimize environmental impact.
+Organisations like Energy Star strongly advocate for turning off unused appliances, emphasising that startup surges are not a significant concern and that the energy saved by powering down devices far outweighs any minimal startup costs.
+These findings highlight the importance of turning off appliances to conserve energy, reduce costs, and minimise environmental impact.

 Scientific studies and expert opinions consistently support turning off appliances to save energy.
 The minimal energy used during startup is far outweighed by the savings achieved by powering down devices when not in use.
 It’s a simple, proven way to cut costs and reduce energy waste.